 When moving to Year 7, additional transition visits are held for vulnerable children.
 For children with an EHCP, a meeting will be organised with the receiving setting, this usually happens in the Annual Review Meeting.
 External Agencies may also attend and a plan is devised to ensure that the transition is a positive experience for the pupil.
 For all pupils all records are sent to the next school.

 14.0 ROLES AND RESPONSIBILITIES

 14.1 SENCo

-Our SENCo is Mrs Laura Hurrell.
-She can be contacted on (01733) 562784.
+Our SENCos are Mrs Laura Hurrell and Mrs Lucinda Robinson.
+Both can be contacted on (01733) 562784.